 Bodrum Bay, where the beautiful sea of Karaburun meets, has recently been preferred especially for water sports.
 Entrance to Bodrum Beach is free, but you may have to pay a little for the sun beds and umbrellas.

 Sazlıca Bay is l ocated in Foça, this beautiful bay is almost created for those who like to camp out to sea.
-If you plan to camp here, the camping fee is 25 TL per person (2019).
-You can rent sun loungers and umbrellas when you pay 20 TL when you go to Sazlıca Bay's Beach, which is located on the 7th kilometer of Yeni Foça-Eski Foça Road.
+When you go to Sazlıca Bay Beach, which is located on the 7th kilometer of the New Foça-Old Foça road, you can rent sun loungers and umbrellas by paying a small amount of fee.

 Bademli Bay and Fame Beach: Dikili has a beauty blessed by god, and Bademli Bay proves it.
 If you want to have a holiday in this bay that is reminiscent of paradise with the cleanliness of the sea, you can visit Fame Beach.